 - "Fig. 43 shows a house wherein provision is made for increasing the heating surface, when more than a very moderate degree of heat is required from the pipes.
 A box or tank, made of wood or zinc, is placed under the stage, and passes all round it on a level with the pipes.
 This tank is supplied by a branch pipe a, proceeding from the flow-pipe, and is provided with a tap at b, for shutting off and on the water when necessary. . ."
 [Fig. 16]

 William Bartram, “Plan of the Ancient Chunky-Yard,” in “Observations on the Creek and Cherokee Indians” (1789), from Transactions of the American Ethnological Society (1853), vol. 3, part 1, 52, fig. 2.
-“B. . .
-Upon this mound stands the Great Rotunda, Hot House, or Winter Council House. . .”
+“B, a circular eminence. . .
+Upon this mound stands the Great Rotunda, Hot House, or Winter Council House of the present Creeks.”

 Anonymous, Plan of the Harvard Botanic Garden, c.
 1807.
 Harvard University Herbaria and the Botany Libraries, Cambridge, Mass.
 “E. Hot House” marked near the top of the plan.